Four Reasons to Choose Hospitality Management at the CIA

 #2.
 Experiential learning

 Hands-on, experiential learning isn’t limited to the food and beverage courses that CIA hospitality students take.
 They learn by doing in their hospitality management, liberal arts, and business courses, too.
-The curriculum also includes a paid, management-focused internship as well as the opportunity to take a life-changing study abroad elective.
+The curriculum also includes a paid, management-focused internship.

 Why choose hospitality management at the CIA?
 Because hands-on, experiential study is the absolute best way to learn.